MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-I-Federal-Trade-Commission/subchapter-C-Regulations-Under-Specific-Acts-Congress/part-310-Telemarketing-Sales-Rule/section-310.2.md

 (p) *Donor* means any person solicited to make a charitable contribution.

-(q) *Established business relationship* means a relationship between a seller and a consumer based on:
+(q) *Established business relationship* means a relationship between a seller and a person based on:

-(1) the consumer's purchase, rental, or lease of the seller's goods or services or a financial transaction between the consumer and seller, within the eighteen (18) months immediately preceding the date of a telemarketing call; or
+(1) The person's purchase, rental, or lease of the seller's goods or services or a financial transaction between the person and seller, within the 540 days immediately preceding the date of a telemarketing call; or

-(2) the consumer's inquiry or application regarding a product or service offered by the seller, within the three (3) months immediately preceding the date of a telemarketing call.
+(2) The person's inquiry or application regarding a good or service offered by the seller, within the 90 days immediately preceding the date of a telemarketing call.

 (r) *Free-to-pay conversion* means, in an offer or agreement to sell or provide any goods or services, a provision under which a customer receives a product or service for free for an initial period and will incur an obligation to pay for the product or service if he or she does not take affirmative action to cancel before the end of that period.